O. Provision and contingent liabilities

 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the factors that may influence the credit risk of its customer base, including the default risk of the industry and country in which customers operate.

-The Company Management has established a credit policy under which each new customer is analysed individually for creditworthiness before the Company’s standard payment and delivery terms and conditions are offered.
-The Company’s review includes market check, industry feedback, past financials and external ratings, if they are available, and in some cases bank references.
+The Company Management has established a credit policy under which each new customer is analyzed individually for creditworthiness before the Company's standard payment and delivery terms and conditions are offered.
+The Company's review includes market check, industry feedback, past financials and external ratings, if they are available, and in some cases bank references.

 The Company establishes an allowance for impairment that represents its expected credit losses in respect of trade and other receivables.
-The management uses a simplified approach for the purpose of computation of expected credit loss for trade receivables
+The management uses a simplified approach for the purpose of computation of expected credit loss for trade receivables.

 III.
 LIQUIDITY RISK